Minnesota suburbs turn to expanded patios to boost restaurants' business

 "It's the only way we were able to create revenue and compete with restaurants that do have outdoor seating," he said.

-The patio at Boathouse Brothers Brewing Company in Prior Lake takes up five Main Street parking spots.
+The patio at Boathouse Brothers Brewing Co. in Prior Lake takes up five Main Street parking spots.
 Diners sit beneath a tent at one of eight tables.

 "We were ecstatic that the city was going to let us do it," said Boathouse co-owner Kevin Lethert.
 "It really helped us out greatly, and it's continuing to help us."